 Pay your fine.
 We will send you an email reminder five days before each instalment is due.
 If you miss an instalment, you’ll get one reminder notice for the full balance.
 Then, if the fine is still not paid, it is referred to the Ministry of Justice for collection.

 Disputing your infringement fine

-You are entitled to dispute the infringement fine, if you think you should not have received it, within 28 days.
+You are entitled to dispute the infringement fine, if you think you should not have received it, within 56 days (14 days for a Trade in Endangered Species Act border offence).
 The main grounds to do so are outlined here.
 You’ll find further details of your rights and obligations on the back of the notice.